 In the early 1980s California Waterfowl recognized that the challenges faced by our founders had greatly expanded.
 In 1985, the association initiated waterfowl studies in partnership with the California Department of Fish and Game to determine the factors that limited waterfowl populations in California and the Pacific Flyway.
 By 1991, California Waterfowl had begun introducing youngsters to hunting and the outdoors through educational outreach.

 CWA believes hunters have been the most important force for conserving waterfowl and wetlands.
 At CWA, volunteers and staff work together with dedication to perpetuating CWA’s mission: the preservation, protection, and enhancement of California’s waterfowl resources, wetlands, and associated hunting heritage.

 California Waterfowl has established (1) Hunting Heritage, (2) Waterfowl and Wetlands and (3) Public Policy and Government Affairs as its core action areas.
 Each program area incorporates various aspects of public policy, waterfowl management, habitat enhancement, and education.

 Hunting Heritage efforts focus on both hunting protection and promotion with an emphasis on youth education.
-Waterfowl and Wetlands efforts focus on supporting sustainable populations of waterfowl; the Mallard Legacy Program, Pintail Program, California Wood Duck Program, and Goose Program deliver the full range of habitat requirements for all waterfowl and more than 200 other species of wildlife.
+Waterfowl and Wetlands efforts focus on supporting sustainable populations of waterfowl; the Mallard Legacy Program, Pintail Program and California Wood Duck Program deliver the full range of habitat requirements for all waterfowl and more than 200 other species of wildlife.